1964 Kennedy Half Dollar Value Checker: Errors List, “D” & No Mint Mark Worth

 SMS SP3,950,762unknownunknown

-The 1964 Kennedy half dollar achieved massive production levels with over 429 million coins struck across Philadelphia and Denver mints, making it one of the highest-mintage half dollars in U.S. history.
-Philadelphia dominated production with 273 million business strikes, while Denver contributed 156 million pieces marked with the distinctive “D” mintmark.
+The 1964 Kennedy half dollar achieved massive production levels — over 429 million coins struck across Philadelphia and Denver mints — making it one of the highest-mintage silver half dollars in U.S. history.
+Philadelphia’s 273 million business strikes account for nearly two-thirds of total production, while Denver contributed 156 million pieces.

 Also Read: What Half Dollars Are Worth Money?

-The Easy Way to Know Your 1964 Half Dollar Value
+The Easy Way to Know Your 1964 Kennedy Half Dollar Value

-The 1964 Kennedy Half Dollar represents the inaugural year of America’s most enduring commemorative series, encompassing nine distinct varieties produced exclusively at the Philadelphia Mint during the 90% silver circulation coinage.
+The 1964 Kennedy Half Dollar represents the inaugural year of America’s longest-running half dollar series, encompassing nine distinct varieties all produced with 90% silver composition.
+Values span from silver melt for circulated examples to auction records exceeding $156,000 for the mysterious SMS Special Strike.

 1964 Half Dollar Varieties: